-Rapid-Fire Fisticuffs: The Hokuto Hyakuretsuken, one of the main character's signature moves.
-Oddly enough, Hokuto Ujoumoushouha is just that except ending with a "merciful" gut punch instead of Your Head A Splode.
+Rapid-Fire Fisticuffs: The Hokuto Hyakuretsuken, one of the main character Kenshiro's signature moves.
+Oddly enough, Hokuto Ujoumoushouha is just that except ending with a "merciful" gut punch instead of Your Head A-Splode.

-Razor Sharp Hand/Razor Wind: Nanto Seiken uses a combination of both - rapid movements of the hands and feet create razor-sharp 'blades' of air pressure, letting practitioners cut off heads with their hands, poke their fingers through ribcages and slice dozens of enemies apart with a single spinning kick.
+Nanto Seiken uses a combination of both this and Razor Wind - rapid movements of the hands and feet create razor-sharp 'blades' of air pressure, letting practitioners cut off heads with their hands, poke their fingers through ribcages and slice dozens of enemies apart with a single spinning kick.
 Hyui, the wind-themed member of the Nanto Gohasei, has a similar style that uses pure long-ranged Razor Wind, whilst Hokuto Shinken practitioners like Raoh can also cut people in half with their hands and feet, but through raw strength rather than manipulation of air currents.

 Also notably Duran during the filler episodes in the Shin arc; he is a doctor of the village who makes sure he helps the people as much as possible, seeing how he used to work for one of Shin's henchmen, Dante.
 Duran is then faced by Dante's thugs who threaten to kill him unless he kills Kenshiro.
 He of course fails and he is impaled by several spears — right in front of the girl who wanted to be his wife when she grew up.